MicrosoftDocs/CortanaSkillsKit/docs/enterprise/administering-deployment-requests.md

     ![IT portal](../media/images/administering-deployment-requests-04.png)

-1. If the skill was previously approved, you may `Withdraw` it.
+1. If the skill was previously approved, you may take it down by clicking `Withdraw`.

 The IT Administrator is responsible for sending notification to the skill owners on the skill information page.